Interview Question: What Are Your Greatest Strengths and Weaknesses?

 The best way to handle this question is to minimize the trait and emphasize the positive.
 Select an attribute and come up with a solution to overcome your weakness.
 Stay away from personal qualities and concentrate more on professional traits.
 For example:

 "I pride myself on being a 'big picture' guy.
 I have to admit I sometimes miss small details, but I always make sure I have someone who is detail-oriented on my team."

 Write a positive statement you can say with confidence:

 "My strength is my flexibility to handle change.
-As customer service manager at my last job, I was able to turn around a negative working environment and develop a very supportive team.
+As a customer service manager at my last job, I was able to turn around a negative working environment and develop a very supportive team.
 As far as weaknesses, I feel that my management skills could be stronger, and I am constantly working to improve them."

 When confronted with this question, remember the interviewer is looking for a fit.
 She is forming a picture of you based on your answers.
-A single answer will probably not keep you from getting the job, unless, of course, it is something blatant.
+A single reply will probably not keep you from getting the job, unless, of course, it is something blatant.
 Put your energy into your strengths statement -- what you have to offer.
 Then let the interviewer know that although you may not be perfect, you are working on any shortcomings you have.